Calculated based on number of publications stored in Pure and citations from Scopus

 Biography

-Jed is an Associate Professor in the School of Nursing and Director of the Centre of Evidence-based Practice for Healthcare Policy.
-Jed has a strong clinical background in gerontology and medical-surgical nursing.
-He is an experienced nurse academic, who has worked in the Philippines, New Zealand and Australia.
-Jed’s teaching areas include gerontology and aged care nursing.
-Jed’s research focuses on age-friendly communities, ageing and health, cardiovascular health of migrant populations, nursing policy and workforce issues.
-Jed developed the curriculum for the Master of Ageing, Wellbeing and Sustainability course during his time in Australia.
+Jed is an Associate Professor and Associate Head (Strategy) in the School of Nursing, and Director of the JBI Hong Kong Centre of Evidence-based Healthcare Excellence.
+Trained in gerontology and medical–surgical nursing, he has academic and clinical experience across the Philippines, New Zealand, and Australia.
+His teaching focuses on gerontology and aged care, and he previously developed the Master of Ageing, Wellbeing and Sustainability curriculum in Australia.

 Expertise related to UN Sustainable Development Goals